Yılmaz Büyükerşen

-Yılmaz Büyükerşen (born 8 November 1937) is a Turkish politician, educator and current mayor of Eskişehir.
+Yılmaz Büyükerşen (born 8 November 1937) is a Turkish politician, educator and former mayor of Eskişehir.

 Biography

+Born to a Crimean Tatar father and Bulgarian immigrant mother.
 Büyükerşen graduated from the Eskişehir Academy of Economics and Commercial Sciences (later renamed Anadolu University) in 1962.
 During his academy years, he worked as a reporter, columnist, caricaturist and editor in various newspapers.
 With his friends from the academy, he established a chamber theatre and later a municipal theatre with funds raised by selling their blood to blood banks.

 Following his graduation, he was offered an assistantship at the finance department of the academy.
 In 1966, he earned his PhD.
 In 1968, he became associate professor; and in 1973, he became professor.
 Also in 1973, he prepared a model for open universities in Turkey.
 In 1976, he was elected as chairman of the Eskişehir Academy of Economics and Commercial Sciences.
 In July 1998 he was awarded an honorary degree from the British Open University as Doctor of the University.
 He has also been awarded the Legion of Honour by former French President François Mitterrand, and the Austrian Decoration for Science and Art by former President Kurt Waldheim.

 In 1982, with the new Law of Higher Education in Turkey, he was elected rector of Anadolu University by the president of Turkey.
 After his 5-year term ended, he was elected again in 1987 by President Turgut Özal.
 Besides this post, he served as a member of the Radio and Television High Council (RTÜK), and was elected to chairmanship of the organisation twice.
 In 1993, following new laws on RTÜK, his chairmanship ended.

 He established the first school of cinema and television in Eskişehir.
 His focus has been on culture and literature, establishing faculties of literature, Communication Sciences, applied fine arts and also a state conservatory.

 Büyükerşen is also the only professional wax sculptor in Turkey.
 The wax sculpture of Mustafa Kemal Atatürk in Anıtkabir Museum was designed and produced by Büyükerşen.
 His works are also displayed in the Yılmaz Büyükerşen Wax Museum in Eskişehir.

 He is married, with two children and two grandchildren.